chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 ii(x, y) = \sum_{x{'} \le x, y{'} \le y} i(x', y')
 $$

 Every position is sum of the top and left values.
-Python code, note this code is written for clarity, there are more efficeint way to write but with less clarity
+Python code, note this code is written for clarity, there are more efficeint way to write but with less clarity.
+In this case you will be feeding a normalized image to the fuction.
+Purpose of normaizing first is to get rid of conditions ofl ighting effects.

 ```python
 def my_intergral_image(img):

     intergral_img = np.zeros(img.shape)
     for x in range(img.shape[1]):
         for y in range(img.shape[0]):